A guide to the 10 best Vietnam day trips to take from Hanoi, Ho Chi Minh City (Saigon), Danang or Hoi An.

 Hoi An’s lantern-lit Ancient Town is one of the most atmospheric and captivating places in Vietnam.
 It features prominently on most travellers’ itineraries – and for good reason.

-If you tire of Hoi An’s hubub and notorious heat, it’s good to know that there are a few excellent Vietnam day trips within earshot of the city.
+If you tire of Hoi An’s hubbub and notorious heat, it’s good to know that there are a few excellent Vietnam day trips within earshot of the city.

 6. My Son Sanctuary

-Pro tip: The area where My Son is located is very hot and exposed.
-Avoid visiting in the summer months, and choose the early start time of 7.30am to avoid the heat of the day.
+Tip: The area where My Son is located is very hot and exposed.
+Avoid visiting in the summer months.
+The earlier you can go, the better!

 7. Marble Mountains